 How Often to Water Mediterranean Herbs

-Mediterranean herbs refers to any herb that is native to the Mediterranean region of Southern Europe and has adapted to the hot and dry climate during the Spring and Summer and mild Winter with infrequent rainfall.
+Mediterranean herbs refer to any herb that is native to the Mediterranean region of Southern Europe and has adapted to the hot and dry climate during the Spring and Summer and mild Winter with infrequent rainfall.

 Popular Mediterranean herbs include: